rednaxela5950/emerald-da/KZG.md

    - Document trusted setup assumptions and how operators obtain/verify the CRS.
    - Add gas benchmarking for verification to ensure feasibility within challenge flow.
    - Consider circuit/semaphore if batching or aggregation is needed (out of scope for first pass).

+## Current status
+- `IKzgVerifier` interface added; `EmeraldDaAdapter` can switch verifier via `setVerifier`.
+- `MockKzgVerifier` implements the interface for local/testing.
+- `PrecompileKzgVerifier` added to forward to a chain-specific verifier/precompile (defaults to EIP-4844 address 0x0A).
+- Commitment storage still `bytes32`; update to G1 bytes when moving to a concrete implementation.

 ## Dependencies / open questions
 - Availability of a battle-tested KZG verifier for the target chain (Emerald) and its precompile support.